MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-follow-mode.md

 # Turn Follow mode off or on in the Dynamics 365 Guides HoloLens app

-When you're using the Dynamics 365 Guides HoloLens app, you'll notice that, wherever you look, the Step card follows your gaze.
-While you're working, you never have to worry about where your instructions are.
-If you don't want the Step card to follow you around, you can turn off **Follow** mode from the navigation bar.
+When you're using the Dynamics 365 Guides HoloLens app, wherever you look, the Step card follows your gaze.
+While you're working, you never have to think about where your instructions are.
+If you don't want the Step card to follow you around (you want to pin the Step card in a particular place), you can turn off **Follow** mode from the navigation bar.

 ![Follow mode button.](media/instruction-card-follow-mode.jpg "Follow mode button")

-You can also grab the navigation bar at any time to place the card exactly where you want it.

 ## What's next?